-Statement and vita by Peter M. Eller – oil paintings
+Statement and Vita by Peter M. Eller

-My work is an examination of humanity’s relationship to the interconnected patterns and systems of the world, such as birth, death, mutation and evolution, and how this link is affected by technology, culture, language and communications.
-My artworks reflect how I see us apprehending the world around us, and experiences that we find meaningful for the philosophy of the Life.
+My work is an examination of humanity’s relationship to the interconnected patterns and systems of the world, such as birth, mutation and evolution, and how this link is affected by technology, culture, language and communications.
+My artworks reflect how I see us apprehending the world around us, and experiences that we find it meaningful for the philosophy of the Life.

-I was born in Bulgaria, where I gained my first education and recognition in Fine Art.
+I was born in Bulgaria, where I got my first education and recognition in Fine Art.
 After years of working for solo, group exhibitions and Monuments, I became a member of the National Union of Masters of Decorative and Monumental Art.

 After all, I relocated to Germany where the philosophy of the Abstract Art made by Kandinsky strongly influenced my work, which became more “Figurative Abstract Expressionism”.
 I participated in many solo, group and gallery shows in Munich and around the State of Bayern.

 With that experience in 1991 I arrive to United States of America, where San Francisco became my home.